 Because of monetary and other rewards in sports, athletes have been seeking the edge and cheating ever since the first Olympic Games.

 'We want justice' is now a staple of our nightly newscasts.
-Knowing this fact and being well aware of the skepticism and disbelief of non-Jamaicans at the continued prowess of our local track and field athletes (they do not believe that we rule the world in track because of Champs and yam), it defied logic and comprehension why Jamaica did not have a robust and fair drug-testing programme that included testing for erythropoietin (epo), random, unannounced, out-of-competition tests; implementation of the biological passport now mandatory for ALL athletes competing under the auspices of the International Association of Athletics Federations (IAAF); and targeted testing of athletes, using information from Interpol, the Federal Bureau of Investigations (FBI), the Drug Enforcement Agency (DEA), and Internet and Customs.
+Knowing this fact and being well aware of the scepticism and disbelief of non-Jamaicans at the continued prowess of our local track and field athletes (they do not believe that we rule the world in track because of Champs and yam), it defied logic and comprehension why Jamaica did not have a robust and fair drug testing program that included testing for erythropoietin (epo), random, unannounced, out-of-competition tests, implementation of the biological passport now mandatory for ALL athletes competing under the auspices of the International Association of Athletics Federations (IAAF) and targeted testing of athletes using information from Interpol, the Federal Bureau of Investigations (FBI), the Drug Enforcement Agency (DEA) and Internet and Customs.

 However, all now seems to be well.
-A new board of directors of JADCO, with assistance and encouragement from other anti-doping authorities, appears to finally be at the 'get with the programme' stage.
+A new board of directors of JADCO, with assistance and encouragement from other anti-doping authorities, appear to finally be at the 'get with the program' stage.